 A radical prostatectomy can weaken the sphincter muscle that controls the flow of urine.
-This may cause a small amount of urine to leak during intercourse and orgasm.
-You may find leaking urine during sex embarrassing, but there are ways to manage this.
-Before sex, empty your bladder (urinate).
-Consider having sex in the shower, or use a condom or a constriction ring (available from sex shops) at the base of the penis to prevent leakage.
-Speak with your doctor if you are still concerned.
+This may cause a little urine to leak during intercourse and orgasm.
+You may find this embarrassing, but it won't harm your partner.
+Before sex, empty your bladder.
+Try sex in the shower, or use a condom or a constriction ring (available from sex shops) at the base of the penis to prevent leakage.
+Talk to your doctor if you are concerned.